hoangsonww/Collabify-Project-Manager/README.md

 Users can ask various questions about their taska and projects, and get even recommendations on how to improve their productivity.
 The chatbot is powered by [OpenAI's GPT-3](https://openai.com/) and uses the [OpenAI API](https://platform.openai.com/docs/api-reference) to generate responses.

+_Cool stuff_: I took some time to make the chatbot toggler look like Apple's Assistive Touch button that you can drag around the screen and it'll snap to the edges.
+This is a fun little feature that adds a nice touch to the user experience.

+> Note: In mobile, the drag and drop feature may not work as expected due to the limitations of mobile gestures.
+However, it should work perfectly fine on desktop and laptop devices.

 ## Deployment

 Collabify is built with Next.js, so it’s optimized for platforms like [Vercel](https://vercel.com/).
 For deployment: